Card 9 - INTERP Interpolation Definition

 where:

-is the conductance number.
+GORIGis the conductance parameter calculated from geometry by the COND, GRAYB, or VUFAC modules, or created with XCOND Cards.N1is the conductance number.
 The conductance number may be specified on XCOND Cards, or it may be automatically assigned.
 For this case, it may be obtained from the report log file with a PRINT HFGROUP printout.

-For this option, the TABDATA Cards of table T2
+For this option, the TABDATA Cards of table T2 should contain a

 conductance multiplier.
 The dependent variable code on the TABTYPE Card of table

-must be COND.
+T2 must be COND.

 For more information on how the table data carried through to the SINDA file on file FMODLF, see the REFORM Module.